RebootJeff/rebootjeff.github.io/source/_posts/2014-01-09-questions-to-ask-dev-interviewers.markdown

 - How often do people actually take vacations?

 - What are some examples of your company's culture in play?
-  - e.g., It's one thing to say the company is open and friendly, but what are examples of that happening?
+  - e.g., It's one thing to say the company promotes diversity, but what are examples of that happening?
 - What aspects of your company help shape the cuture?

 - Older/bigger companies: One of the stereotypical downsides of working at a more established company is that employees don't feel like they have a big enough impact.
 How do you ensure employees can make substantive contributions rather than feel like a tiny cog in a big machine?